jcoreNL/spring-4.3-exam-notes/README.md

 ### When do you need `@ResponseBody`?
 If the returned value of a controller method is the actual response body instead of a logical view name the `@ResponseBody` is needed.
 This also takes care of automatic marshalling if a converter is available.
-On a GET-method it isnt mandatary.
+On a GET-method it isn't mandatary when the class is annotated with `@RestController`.

 ### What does `@PathVariable` do?
 `@PathVariable` extracts a part of the `@RequestMapping` path as method argument for use in the implemented logic: